Running an exclusive loyalty programme

-Throughout this series we've discussed big-and-bold publicly facing activations for live events and online digital campaigns.
+Usually brand activations are best suited to live events and online digital campaigns.
 While these are great for reaching larger audiences, many brands and companies will have particular groups that are attracted to a more exclusive experience.
 For example:

 • Repeat customers